You see it online all the time.

 Let’s talk about testimonials.
 Contrary to what you might think, just because someone claims your product is amazing in an online review doesn't make it an effective testimonial.

 What makes a powerful testimonial?
-Well, a testimonial becomes compelling to your customer the minute it starts to mirrors their objections.
+Well, a testimonial becomes compelling to your customer the minute it starts to mirror their objections.

 What you really want is what Sean D’Souza calls a “reverse testimonial”.

 Here’s how he explains it.
-Instead of trying to sell your product by saying it’s so amazing, so wonderful...show the exact opposite.
+Instead of trying to sell your product by saying it’s so amazing and wonderful...show the exact opposite.
 Start off with skepticism.
 The idea is you’re telling a story of this person’s life before and after they bought your product.